decoderkurt/KindleTool/README.md

 1. If the variable KT_WITH_UNKNOWN_DEVCODES is set in your environment (no matter the value), some device checks will be relaxed with the create command.

 2. Kindle 4.0+ has a known bug that prevents some updates with meta-strings to run.
-3. Currently, even though OTA V2 supports updates that run on multiple devices, it is not possible to create an update package that will run on both the Kindle 4 (No Touch) and Kindle 5 (Touch/PW).
+3. Currently, even though OTA V2 supports updates that run on multiple devices, it is not possible to create an update package that will run on both FW 4.x (Kindle 4) and FW 5.x (Basically everything since the Kindle Touch).

 ### Building: